By Raghukiran B on Mar 8, 2016 4:54:59 AM

 Before confirming the tool, perform a POC on AUT to ensure that the tool is able to work with the application.

 Some popular tools of my choice include Selenium Web Driver, SilkTest, Test Complete, and Telerik Test Studio.
+Automated regression testing tools for web applications are also the same.

-Build the Test Automation Framework
+Build the Automated Regression Testing Framework

 Test automation framework plays a vital role in test automation and is created by the automation architect.
 The automation framework is the deciding factor behind the success/ failure of an automation project.
 At the beginning of the automation project build a framework that provides minimum required capabilities to execute and provide the test results.
 Going forward the framework can be enhanced to include additional capabilities.
 Script standards have to be established and followed to be consistent.